Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Sources of information

-• HR policy, HR Manual, code of conduct/code of ethics
+• HR Policy & Procedures Manual, code of conduct/code of ethics

 Evidence to provide